phillipnunes/100-days-of-code/log.md

 ### Day 32: October 04 2018

 **Today's Progress**: To fix knowledge, I am repeating some examples about how render elements and how consume APIs.

+### Day 33: October 06 2018

+**Today's Progress**: Today I decided to learn Laravel, so I started with Laracasts series.
+They are excelent and I learned about blade template, routes, eloquent and more!

+**Thoughts:** Yaayy!!..Let's learn about Back-end now.